 The set of 27 is far from perfect.
 I only slowly realised that the lipograms were becoming predominantly fictional, and so a few are riddles or non-fiction, and maybe one of these days I’ll have another pass at those letters.
 Probably some of the narratives need a little more room to breathe, and perhaps if they were appearing in book form rather than here, they would get that.

-My favourites?
+To which letter would I direct you, if you wanted to sample one in particular?
 That’s hard.
 Ironically the last letter of the alphabet is possibly the best story, about a woman leaving a relationship as a result of an ant invasion – but that too would not have come into being but for the suggestion of the missing letter.
-Combining Perec and Calvino in the two-headed Hydra for U – imagining first an alien poaching and eating her eggs in The reader [u] and then a talking horse in The horseshoe [u] – gave me most satisfaction and fun.
+Combining Perec and Calvino in a two-headed Hydra for U – imagining first an alien poaching and eating her eggs in The reader [u] and then a talking horse in The horseshoe [u] – gave me most satisfaction and fun.
 On one occasion a single lipogram wasn’t enough to contain a character’s story so she returned in another – I [b]’s anthropologist is a lone survivor on another planet, until she meets her end in We [r].
 Another memorialised a pub in my home town – The Cupola House [q] – which sadly burnt down last year.
-There was a lot of life and death in these stories.
+There was a lot of life, death and meaning in these stories.

-But in the end I think I’d plump for the playful love story that is CK & U [F].
+But if you forced me to settle on just one, perhaps I would suggest the playful love story that is CK & U [F].
 That’s what it all probably comes down to.
-That I am playing with letters, with words.
+That I am playing with letters, with words, for the sheer joy of it.
 Perhaps it’s what I like to do most of all.
 Jonathan Franzen too, I suspect.

 And now?
 I’m not sure what the writing future holds in store.
-But I am looking forward to being able to use the alphabet’s full range, without constantly double-checking myself for a letter which should be missing.
+But I am certainly looking forward to being able to use the alphabet’s full range, without constantly double-checking myself for a letter which ought to be missing.

 Image of Carington Bowles’ The comical hotch-potch, or the alphabet turn’d posture-master, 1782 via Granger Art on Demand.